Greenstand/treetracker-wallet-app/README.md

 To simulate mobile device in the component tool:

-As we are focusing on the mobile device, we using the Cypress component tool to build our componets.
-We want to test the components with devtools in Chrome, the most important feature being the swipe/touch simulator, which can be enabled by changing to mobile view within devtools.
-This can be tricky if you are using the Cypress component tool because the view portal is too small to work with, so we created a customized device to enable better visibility.
+As we are focusing on the mobile device, we using the Cypress tool to build our components.
+We want to test the them with devtools in Chrome, the most important feature being the swipe/touch simulator, which can be enabled by changing to mobile view within devtools.
+This can be tricky if you are using the Cypress component tool because the view portal can be too small to work with, so we created a customized device to enable better visibility.
 Here is a tutoroial showing how to set it up:

 [Video tutorial for Cypress setting up](https://www.loom.com/share/a126f0a80c3a4352a3ddf955f88228b9)